Zank613/random_walk/README.md

 # Random Walk Program

 ## Introduction
-The Random Walk Program is a simple yet fascinating project developed in C99.
-It was created as a learning exercise to understand and implement core programming concepts such as multi-dimensional arrays, random number generation, control flow with loops and conditionals, and the execution of a simple algorithm.
-This program serves as an educational tool for those interested in exploring the basics of programming in C and algorithmic thinking.
+The Random Walk Program is an intriguing project built in C99, showcasing the implementation and understanding of fundamental programming concepts through a simple, visual algorithm.
+Developed as a hands-on exercise, this program brings to life the concepts of multi-dimensional arrays, random number generation, and control flow mechanisms like loops and conditionals.

-## Features
+## Program Overview
-- **Multi-Dimensional Arrays**: Demonstrates the use of arrays within arrays to simulate a grid.
-- **Random Number Generation**: Utilizes C's random number generation capabilities to dictate movement within the grid.
-- **Control Flow**: Implements loops and conditional statements to navigate through the grid and make decisions.
-- **Simple Algorithm Implementation**: Follows a straightforward algorithm to simulate the random walk process.

-## How It Works
-The Random Walk Program simulates a random walk on a grid.
-A point starts at the center (or a random starting point) of the grid and moves in a random direction (up, down, left, or right) at each step.
-The program tracks the path taken and displays the grid with the path marked, showcasing how random movement creates patterns over time.
+At its core, the Random Walk Program creates a visual representation of a random walk within a 10x10 grid.
+Starting from a random position, the program places alphabetical characters ('A' to 'Z') to mark the path taken by the walk.
+Each step moves to an adjacent, unvisited cell in a random direction (up, down, left, or right), illustrating a fascinating pattern of randomness.

-## Getting Started
+## Key Features

-### Prerequisites
-- A C compiler that supports C99 (GCC recommended)
-- Basic knowledge of compiling C programs from the command line
+- **Dynamic Grid Initialization**: Prepares a 10x10 grid, filling it with dots (`.`) to represent unvisited cells.
+- **Random Start**: Chooses a random starting location within the grid to begin the walk.
+- **Directional Movement**: Randomly selects a viable direction to move in, avoiding cells that have already been visited.
+- **Character Placement**: Marks each visited cell with sequential letters from 'A' to 'Z', visualizing the path of the walk.
+- **Boundary Checking**: Ensures movements are contained within the grid and avoids revisiting cells.
+- **Path Termination**: Stops the walk if no unvisited adjacent cells are available.

+## Compilation and Execution
+This program is written in C99 and can be compiled with any standard C compiler, such as GCC.
+Here's how to compile and run the program:

-### Compiling the Program
+### Compiling
-To compile the Random Walk Program, navigate to the directory containing the program files and use the following command:

 ```bash
 gcc -std=c99 -o random_walk random_walk.c